 Workplaces must take this seriously.
 Safety inspectors in every state always target materials handling risk, especially lifting, when they visit a workplace.

-Under the Victorian Occupational Health and Safety Act 2004, for instance, employers must have a “safe system of work” in place to prevent any risk to their workers.
+Under the Victorian Occupational Health and Safety Act 2004, employers must have a “safe system of work” in place to prevent any risk to their workers.
 That includes manual handling risk.
 Our pallet handling equipment and pallet lifting equipment can assist in this.

 Safety law specifically relating to manual handling risk in Victoria is found in the Occupational Health and Safety Regulations 2007 under part 3.1 of the Physical hazards chapter.
 This part states that employers must identify any task that involves “hazardous manual handling”.
 If that task poses a risk, they must put a control measure in place that is feasible for that workplace.
-The OHS Act comes back into play here by dictating that the cost of the control measure is not the dominant factor ie the price of mechanical aids such as a pallet rotator or pallet dispensing equipment.
+The OHS Act comes back into play here by dictating that the cost of the control measure is not the dominant factor ie, the price of mechanical aids such as a motorised/electric and powered equipment.

-Our large range of motorised and manually operated pallet jacks and pallet trucks are designed to efficiently move a wide range of loads.
-We have options to suit almost any requirement in almost any workplace.
+Our large range of motorised and manually operated pallet jacks for sale, feature equipment that is designed to efficiently move a wide range of loads.
+We have options to suit almost any requirement in almost any workplace, warehouse and factory.
 For extra heavy weights, look at our high-capacity pallet truck /pallet jack models, which can move loads up to 5000 kg.
-For narrow skids and pallets, our narrow width pallet trucks are ideal, featuring a jack with an overall tyne width of just 450 mm.
+For narrow skids and totes, our narrow width trucks are ideal, featuring a jack with an overall tyne width of just 450 mm.
 They are also available in powered, electric and motorised variants for ease and safety when moving heavy loads.

-Sitecraft is a specialist supplier of Hydraulic Scissor Lift Tables.
+Sitecraft is a specialist supplier of hydraulic scissor lift tables.
 These are widely used in heavy industries, chemical plants, manufacturing and in many other applications requiring the elevating of heavy and awkward loads.
 Our range includes stainless steel scissor lift tables for use in hygiene critical areas and in corrosive environments.
-Our popular Low Profile Scissor lift Tables allow pallets to be loaded and unloaded with a pallet truck.
+Our popular low profile scissor lift tables allow goods to be loaded and unloaded with a pallet jack.

-Pallet turntables are used to easily rotate pallets for easy loading and unloading.
+Pallet turntables are used to easily rotate palletised products for easy loading and unloading.
 At Sitecraft, we really do satisfy your total pallet handling equipment and pallet lifting needs.

-Lift up to 1000kg with our range of ergonomically designed high lift pallet trucks, skid tilters and skid lifters.
+Lift up to 1000kg with our range of ergonomically designed high lift trucks, pallet trucks, skid tilters and skid lifters.
 These machines are designed to take the heavy out of heavy lifting, ensuring the task is completed safely and efficiently.
 They are available in both manual and battery/electric operation.